 Bristol Mountain is a ski area located in the state of New York in USA.
 The resort is in the town of Canandaigua, NY.

 Bristol Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Bristol Mountain.
+Unfortunately, none of those passes work with Bristol Mountain.
 To purchase season passes, you'll need to visit Bristol Mountain's website.

 Bristol Mountain Terrain Overview